yunzhe0306/2020_spring_projects/README.md

-# 2020_spring_projects
+# IS590PZ 2020 Spring Student Projects
-Student final projects are public forks from here.
+Student final projects from this semester are all public forks linked from this repository.
+This is just one of the assignments students worked on for the course, but this is the only one they are permitted to publish openly.

 ## Final Project Expectations: